HugoRaak/Example-Ecommerce-site/README.md

 ## Technology Stack
 My E-Commerce website is built using the following technologies:

-- Backend: PHP with a homemade framework
+- Backend: PHP with a homemade framework.
-- Frontend: HTML, CSS, JavaScript (ES6), and a frontend framework (e.g., React, Vue.js).
+- Frontend: HTML, CSS, JavaScript (ES6).
 - Database: MySQL for data storage.
 - Version Control: Git for source code management.